Global Plastic Policy Reviews

 Reviewed under framework: Yes

-This is an EPR based policy implemented by provinces.
-EPR has been set up differently in the provinces which can generate high variation and low coherency.
-The fragmented approach with responsibility left to municipalities has led to varying degrees of producer funding, while many municipalities are already financially constrained, and inconsistent regulations.
-The evidence suggests that there has been little reduction in plastic packaging debris in areas where EPR has been developed and minimum recyclable content has not necessarily increased as intended.
+This is an EPR based policy implemented at a provincial level.
+Therefore the scheme has been set up differently across the country which can generate high variation and low coherency (McRobert et al, 2019).
+This fragmented approach, with responsibility left to municipalities, has led to inconsistent regulations and varying degrees of producer funding, while many municipalities are already financially constrained (McRobert et al, 2019).
+The evidence suggests that there has been little reduction in plastic packaging debris in areas where EPR has been developed and minimum recyclable content has not necessarily increased as intended (Canadian Council of Ministers of the Environment, 2014; EPR Canada, 2012; Harris et al., 2021).

 Year: